Skin Care Basics

 Your skin reflects your health.
 It's your body's canvas and one of its most valuable assets.
 For good skin care, start developing healthy habits that guard your valued possession from outer (and inner) forces.
 It's the only skin you'll ever get, so your daily habits mean everything.
 Here are some basic skin care tips:

-- Block the sun.
+Block the sun.
 Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discoloration, freckles or age spots, benign (non-cancerous) growths such and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma, and melanoma.
 In fact, most skin cancers are related to sun exposure.
-Limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and always wear sunscreen with a sun protection factor (SPF) of 30 or greater.
+Limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and always wear a broad spectrum sunscreen with the physical blocker zinc oxide and a sun protection factor (SPF) of 30 or greater.
 Cover exposed areas with protective clothing, such as a long-sleeve shirt, pants, and a wide-brimmed hat.